jtsextonMITRE/nccoe-tls-visibility/source/D_Architecture.rst

 maintaining visibility into network traffic encrypted with TLS 1.3 within enterprise data centers.
 It focuses on securely managing servers' cryptographic keys, recorded traffic, and privacy expectations.
-Our builds demonstrate real-time decryption, analysis, or post facto decryption and TLS 1.3 encrypted traffic described by one of the following:
+Our builds demonstrate real-time decryption, analysis, or post-facto decryption and TLS 1.3 encrypted traffic described by one of the following:

 - Bounded-lifetime DH keys on the TLS server